 Peggy Lamb has served as a member of our board of directors since January 2021.
 Since 2017, she has served as a Managing Director of Halstatt, LLC where she is responsible for the legacy investment portfolio and real estate investment activities.
 She is also a principal in the Halstatt Real Estate Investment Funds' upcoming Fund IV.
 In her role, Ms. Lamb is responsible for originating, structuring, underwriting, and closing real estate investments as well as managing an existing diverse investment portfolio across multiple asset types.
-Ms. Lamb worked at Goldman, Sachs from 1990 to 2005 and served in a number of management roles including as COO for Investment Banking Real Estate Department and Chief of Staff for the Financing Group.
+From 1996 to 2004, she served as a member of the Management Group for Investment Banking at Goldman Sachs.
+She also served as Chief of Staff for the Financing Division.
+She was Chief Operating Officer of the Investment Banking Real Estate Department from 1995 to 2005, and Department Head for the Global Business Unit Managers from 1995 to 2004 and Knowledge Management Group from 2000 to 2004.
 Ms. Lamb retired from Goldman Sachs in 2005 but continued to consult for real estate companies, specializing in entry into the Chinese and Indian markets.
 Ms. Lamb received an M.B.A. from Harvard Business School and a B.S. from the University of Illinois.